TingLong8912/spatial-operations/README.md

 }
 ```

-The `status` field indicates the status of the API, while the `data` field is subdivided into `SpatialOperation` which represents the results of spatial operations, and `Geometry` both recorded as dictionaries.
+The `data` field is subdivided into `SpatialOperation` which represents the results of spatial operations, and `Geometry` both recorded as dictionaries.

 In the dictionary recorded under `SpatialOperation` the first level records spatial relationships, the second level records the reference spatial objects, and the third level records the objects that have spatial relationships with the input point.
 If empty, it indicates that there are no relevant spatial objects that have a spatial relationship with the input point.